natsuozawa/config/README.md

 - place it in `~/.zplug/repos/`.
 For vim color scheme:
 - place it in `~/.vim/colors/`
+For alacritty.yml:
+- place it in `~/.config/alacritty/`

 ## 3. installation
 after installed all the dependencies:

-- set zsh as default shell
 - replace your `~/.zshrc` and `~/.tmux.conf`;
 - run `exec zsh`
-- put nord-tmux (or any theme you like) in `~/.tmux`
+- put the theme you have installed `~/.tmux`
+- edit the line of colorscheme in .tmux.config
 - run `source-file ~/.tmux.conf`
 - set tmux as your default shell
-- replace your local .vimrc with the provided one, remove instant markdown if not needed.

-## 4. some modifications:

-you can remove the zplug messenge by modifying `~/.zplug/base/core`.